 - Involve Everyone – Williams is strict about everyone participating in role playing.
-If star players are left out, it intensifies the feeling of evaluation among those asked to perform.
+If star players don’t participate, it intensifies the feeling of evaluation.
 He has even found that sometimes it’s those who resist participating the most that get the most out of the training.

 “When you look at developing competencies, there’s a knowledge base and a skill base… This incorporates both,” says Williams.

 Although a somewhat disdained practice, the benefits of a well-executed role play training are clear.
 Not only do participants receive an adequate education about the skills they need to know to succeed in the field, but they also get to try them on and (hopefully) adopt them as second-nature behaviors.

 Just make sure you know what you’re doing first.
 “The devil,” Williams says, “is in the execution.”